Diana Returning from the Hunt: Related works and provenance

 François Boucher, The Exchange of Confidences, 1745.
 LACMA.

 The painting is one of four related overdoors by Boucher that were all engraved by Claude Augustin Duflos, suggesting that they may belong to a series.
 Of the other three works, one is currently in Los Angeles County Museum of Art (LACMA) and the other two are in the Wallace Collection.
 The inscriptions on the Duflos prints indicate that they were mythological scenes.
 In the scene thought to represent Diana, the print shows a crescent moon in her hair, further identifying her as the goddess.

 François Boucher, Pastoral Make-Up, 1745.
 Wallace Collection.

 The provenance of the four paintings has been linked to the Folie de Chartres, though this connection remains uncertain.
 While the works bear no inscriptions indicating ownership, they were listed with this provenance in a Paris sale held from November 18–29, 1834.
 However, this identification has been contested.
-Thérèse Burollet has argued that the descriptions in the 1834 sale catalogue are too vague to confirm the paintings' identity, suggesting they could instead be the overdoors from Halaxton Manor.
+Thérèse Burollet has argued that the descriptions in the 1834 sale catalogue are too vague to confirm the paintings' identity, suggesting they could instead be the overdoors from Harlaxton Manor.
 Additionally, the Folie de Chartres pavilion was not constructed until 1769-73 which was too late for the Rococo style of these paintings.
 It is unlikely that their provenance would have been remembered or recorded a generation later, especially if they were confiscated or lost during the Revolution.
 If they were genuinely from the Folie, Louis-Philippe would likely have reclaimed them as his father's property.